cschotte/blog/content/posts/Azure Maps Elevation/index.md

 ## Example code

-This sample shows how to get elevations in a grid pattern with a bounding box.
-Try out this Elevation API [Code Sample](https://azuremapscodesamples.azurewebsites.net/REST%20Services/Elevations%20by%20bounding%20box.html).
+This [Code Sample](https://azuremapscodesamples.azurewebsites.net/REST%20Services/Elevations%20by%20bounding%20box.html) shows how to get elevations in a grid pattern with a bounding box.
+Try it out!